AdriandLiu/Interview-Preparation/TinyPointsToReview.md

 #### Gradient vanishing
 Certain activation functions, like the sigmoid function, **squishes a large input space into a small input space between 0 and 1.
 Therefore, a large change in the input of the sigmoid function will cause a small change in the output.** Hence, the derivative becomes small.
 For instance, *first layer will map a large input region to a smaller output region, which will be mapped to an even smaller region by the second layer, which will be mapped to an even smaller region by the third layer and so on.
 As a result, even a large change in the parameters of the first layer doesn't change the output much.*
 ![](./pics/sigmoid&dev.png)
-when n hidden layers use an activation like the sigmoid function, n small derivatives are multiplied together.
+when n hidden layers use an activation like the sigmoid function, n smalJackie Chi Kit Cheung l derivatives are multiplied together.
 Thus, **the gradient decreases exponentially as we propagate down to the initial layers.**

 #### Sigmoid vs Softmax
 |Softmax Function|	Sigmoid Function|